 Somalia is strategically well located on the Horn of Africa along major international shipping routes through the Suez Canal and the Red Sea.

-Somalia's most important trading partners are China and India, which accounted for a combined share of 40% of total trade in 2023.
+Somalia's most important trading partners are China and India, which accounted for a combined share of 38% of total trade in 2024.
 Saudi Arabia and Oman are the most important export markets for Somali products.
 Most imports originate from China and India.

 The agricultural sector, which is dominated by livestock, contributes the largest share to the GDP.
 The agricultural sector mainly focusses on palm oil, copra, and cocoa for export.
 The extensive exploitation of fish and timber in the past led to the depletion of these resources.
 Somalia possesses some mineral resources like bauxite and phosphates.
 The industrial sector focusses on the processing of agricultural commodities, mainly the production of oil from coconut and other vegetables.

-Total trade with the EU amounted to €193 million in 2023.
-With a share of 4.3% in the country's total trade, the EU only plays a minor role in Somalia's trade relations.
+Total trade with the EU amounted to €169 million in 2024.
+With a share of 4% in the country's total trade, the EU only plays a minor role in Somalia's trade relations.

 As most EU imports from Somalia are duty-free under the normal tariff regime (e.g. sesame seeds), the relevance of EBA trade preferences for Somalia remains small.
 Eligible imports never reached €1 million and have been on a declining trend since 2018.
-Since 2020, Somalia has not taken advantage of EBA preferences.
+Since 2020, Somalia has hardly taken advantage of EBA preferences.

 Access all info about EU-Somalia relations on the International Partnerships website.